GLambard/SMILES-X/README.md

 %matplotlib inline
 ```

-### How to find the best architectures fitted to my dataset?
+### How to find the best architectures for my dataset?
 * After basic libraries import, unfold your dataset
 ```
 validation_data_dir = "../validation_data/"